QuetzalWr/Quetzal-Wrath/README.md

 ---

-Quetzal's Wrath plunges players into the heart of the Mayan civilization in 1500 AD, just as the Spanish Conquest looms on the horizon.
-Players embody a once-respected member of a powerful Mayan city who has been exiled due to betrayal and false accusations.
-As they embark on their journey of exile, they stumble upon the "Prophecy of Quetzal," a chilling prediction of upheaval and a great change symbolized by the Feathered Serpent.
-This prophecy forewarns the arrival of foreign invaders—the Spanish conquistadors—whose presence threatens to unravel the Mayan way of life.
+***Quetzal's Wrath*** plunges players into the heart of the ***Mayan Civilization in 1500 AD***, just as the ***Spanish Conquest*** looms on the horizon.
+Players embody a once-respected member of a powerful ***Mayan*** city who has been exiled due to betrayal and false accusations.
+As they embark on their journey of exile, they stumble upon the ***"Prophecy of Quetzal"***, a chilling prediction of upheaval and a great change symbolized by the Feathered Serpent.
+This prophecy forewarns the arrival of foreign invaders the ***Spanish conquistadors*** whose presence threatens to unravel the Mayan way of life.

-In this immersive survival RPG, up to four players must work together to navigate a richly detailed world filled with perilous jungles, ancient ruins, and rival factions.
-The game emphasizes cooperative gameplay, requiring players to manage resources, craft essential tools, and fend off both natural threats and hostile enemies.
-As they explore diverse landscapes, players will encounter complex characters and must make strategic decisions to survive and thrive.
+In this immersive survival RPG, either on your own or up to four players must work together to navigate a richly detailed world filled with perilous ***Jungles, Ancient Ruins, and Rival Factions***.
+The game emphasizes cooperative gameplay or attempt the perilous journey on your own, requiring players to manage resources, craft essential tools, and fend off both natural threats and hostile enemies.
+As they explore diverse landscapes, players must make strategic decisions to survive and thrive.

-The dynamic narrative of Quetzal's Wrath intertwines themes of redemption, prophecy, and survival, offering a deeply engaging experience.
-Players' choices and actions shape the unfolding story, creating a unique journey each time they play.
-As they forge alliances and confront the impending threat of the Spanish Conquest, the fate of the Mayan civilization hangs in the balance, driven by the players’ determination and decisions.
+The dynamic narrative of Quetzal's Wrath intertwines themes of ***Redemption, Prophecy, and Survival***, offering a deeply engaging experience.
+Players choices and actions shape the unfolding story, creating a unique journey each time they play.
+As they forge alliances and confront the impending threat of the ***Spanish Conquest*** or fend them off has the ***Prophesied Chilan***, the fate of the ***Mayan Civilization*** hangs in the balance, driven by the players determination and decisions.
 </div>

 ---